 - Gaps between the wall and the ceiling and/or floor

 - Sticking or misaligned doors and windows

 - Leaning, rotating, bowing, bulging walls

-If you notice any of these foundation issues, give us a call so we can assess the situation.
+If you notice any of these foundation issues, give us a call to assess the situation.
 We’ll apply the latest foundation repair methods to support, lift and stabilize your foundation in California.

-There are a lot of different methods that foundation stabilization companies use to stabilize California foundations.
-Many of these methods involve the installation of underpinning devices to lift the foundation and give it the support that it lacks.
+Foundation stabilization contractors use various methods to stabilize California foundations.
+Many of these methods involve installing underpinning devices to lift the foundation and give it the support that it lacks.
 There are a lot of different underpinning devices to fit specific situations, but they all have a few things in common.
-First, all of these devices are installed beneath the sinking or shifting foundation.
-Second, all of them work a bit like stilts installed underground to lift and provide stability for the settling foundation.
+First, all these devices are installed beneath the sinking or shifting foundation.
+Second, they all work a bit like stilts installed underground to lift and provide stability for the settling foundation.

-If you have a settling or sinking foundation, give Bay Area Underpinning a call.
+If you have a settling or sinking foundation in need of foundation stabilization, give Bay Area Underpinning a call.
 We use the latest products on the market to lift, support, and stabilize your foundation for many years to come.
 Call us to get a free estimate.